GSP747

 file to exclude certain directories from the repository:

-- Perform the initial commit to the repository by entering the commands below:
+- Perform the initial commit to the repository:

 You have now committed (uploaded) the initial version of the website to Google Cloud.